thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 # [Halo2 Circuit for Dotproduct of Two Vectors](#halo2-circuit-for-dotproduct-of-two-vectors)

-In this example we will investigate how to write a Halo2 circuit for the dotproduct of two vectors, create a Zero Knowledge Proof and verify the proof with zero knowledge.
+In this example we will investigate how to write a Halo2 circuit for the dotproduct of two vectors, create a Zero Knowledge Proof and verify the proof without revealing any additional information.

 ## [Halo2 Setup and Installation](#halo2-setup-and-installation)